egil/TimeProviderExtensions/README.md

 # TimeProvider Extensions

-Extensions for the [`System.TimeProvider`](https://learn.microsoft.com/en-us/dotnet/api/system.timeprovider) API.
+Testing extensions for the [`System.TimeProvider`](https://learn.microsoft.com/en-us/dotnet/api/system.timeprovider) API.
 It includes:

-- A test/fake version of `TimeProvider` type, named `ManualTimeProvider`, that allows you to control the progress of time during testing deterministically.
+- An advanced test/fake version of the `TimeProvider` type, named `ManualTimeProvider`, that allows you to control the progress of time during testing deterministically (see the difference to Microsoft's `FakeTimeProvider` below).
 - A backported version of `PeriodicTimer` that supports `TimeProvider` in .NET 6.

 ## Quick start